Derivations and Central Extensions of Symmetric Modular Lie Algebras and Superalgebras: Introduction

+In the literature, it is customary to call Lie (super)algebras over $\Kee$ \textit{modular}; we find this term overused, but use it for brevity.

+The description of derivations and central extensions of modular Lie \textit{super}algebras reveals several surprises, even to experts, we will dwell a~bit on these phenomena, especially abundant when $p=2$ and~3.

+For the most comprehensive background on specifics of Lie (super)algebras for $p=2$, see~\cite{BGLLS}.
+For classification of isomorphism classes of orthogonal Lie (super)algebras without Cartan matrix, and their periplectic analogs preserving non-degenerate odd symmetric bilinear form for any $p$, and its numerous versions for $p=2$, see \cite{LeP} and Section~\ref{Speripl} below.

+One of the main types of our examples are Lie (super)algebras with Cartan matrix, or their ``relatives"'' such as the simple subquotients, non-trivial central extensions, and algebras of derivations.
+For notions and notation related to Cartan matrix, see~\cite{BGL1} to which we gladly add a~recent paper \cite{BLLoS} where the adequate definition of the notion of ``root'' over fields of positive characteristic is suggested, see also~\cite{KLS}.
+Observe that all indecomposable Cartan matrices of finite-dimensional modular Lie (super)algebras are symmetrizable; for their classification, see~\cite{BGL1}.

-One of the main types or our examples are Lie (super)algebras with Cartan matrix, or their ``relatives".
-Of course, the weights of cocycles do not depend on a realization (the choice of Cartan matrix) but the form of cocycles does, so for each Lie (super)algebra, we give the result for one (``simplest" in some sense) incarnation if there are several.
+Of course, the weights of cocycles do not depend on a~realization (the choice of Cartan matrix), but the form of cocycles does, and hence, for each Lie (super)algebra, we give the result for one (``simplest" in some sense) incarnation, if there are several.
 We indicate the Cartan matrix to which our cocycles correspond.

-Thanks to symmetry, it suffices to give only cocycles of non-positive degree.
-We give only the ``non-super" version of the Cartan matrix; for Lie superalgebras with the ``same" Cartan matrix (but with 0 instead of $\ev$ on the diagonal) the form of the cocycle is virtually the same, so we do not list these super cases separately, bar several exceptional cases where the answer is distinct (for reasons unknown).\DL{}
+If $p=2$, we give only the ``non-super'' version of the Cartan matrix; for Lie superalgebras that superize them, we take the ``same'' Cartan matrix (but with 0 instead of $\ev$ on the main diagonal).

-The answer for the simple subquotient $\fg^{(1)}(A)/\fc$ of the Lie (super)algebra of the form $\fg(A)$ is given with respect to the same basis $x$ for positive root vectors and $y$ for negative root vectors as for $\fg(A)$ itself.
-The elements $h$ belong to the maximal torus: $h_i:=[x_i,y_i]$; for the singular Cartan matrices, we denote the elements $d_j$, see \cite{BGL1}, also by letters $h$ in order not to confuse them with the differential $d$.
-The following cocycles are labeled by their degree defined by setting $\deg x_i=-\deg y_i=1$ for every Chevalley generator (do not confuse generators with the other elements of the Chevalley basis); the superscript numerates cocycles of the same degree, if any such occur.
+The answer for the simple subquotient $\fg(A)^{(k)}/\fc$, where $\fc$ is the center and the unspecified superscript $k$ is the smallest $k$ for which $\fg^{(k)}=\fg^{(k+1)}$, where $\fg^{(k)}$ is the $k$th derived algebra, of the Lie (super)algebra of the form $\fg(A)$ is given with respect to the same basis denoted by $x_i$ for positive root vectors and $y_i$ for negative root vectors, same as for $\fg(A)$ itself.
+The elements $h_i:=[x_i,y_i]$ belong to the maximal torus for every pair of Chevalley generators $x_i$ and $y_i$ (do not confuse the \textit{generators} with the other elements of the Chevalley \textit{basis}).
+For the noninvertible Cartan matrices, we denote the derivations representing the classes of outer derivations, denoted by $d_j$ in \cite{BGL1}, by symbols $D_j$, as in comments after the proof of Statement~\ref{Statement}, in order not to confuse them with the codifferential $d$ in cohomology.